 Construction Philosophy

 Stöckli's approach to construction is conservative in the best sense of the word.
 They don't chase gimmicks.
-They use proven materials — titanal layers, multi-wood cores built from poplar, beech, and paulownia — and they refine the layup obsessively rather than reinventing it every season.
+They use proven materials — titanal layers, multi-wood cores built from poplar, beech, and paulownia depending on the model — and they refine the layup obsessively rather than reinventing it every season.

 The result is a ski that feels composed.
-Titanal sandwich construction gives Stöckli skis their hallmark dampness and stability.
+On the metal models, titanal sandwich construction gives Stöckli skis their hallmark dampness and stability.
 The multi-wood cores provide a blend of lightness and energy return that single-species cores can't match.
 Poplar keeps weight down.
 Beech adds snap and power transmission.
 Paulownia contributes vibration absorption.
 The species are selected and combined based on the intended character of each model.

 The Stormrider Series: All-Mountain and Freeride